Where Are You Tonight? (Journey Through Dark Heat): Composition and lyrical interpretation

-Michael Gray notes that the line "Horseplay and disease is killing me by degrees," echoes Johnson's description of the blues in "Preaching Blues (Up Jumped the Devil)" (1938) as "a low-down achin' heart disease," and Dylan's "he should have stayed where his money was green" may reference Johnson's line "we can make our money green" in "Little Queen of Spades" (1937).
+Michael Gray noted that the line "Horseplay and disease is killing me by degrees," echoes Johnson's description of the blues in "Preaching Blues (Up Jumped the Devil)" (1938) as "a low-down achin' heart disease," and Dylan's "he should have stayed where his money was green" may reference Johnson's line "we can make our money green" in "Little Queen of Spades" (1937).

-Gray says that the album Street-Legal is "surely a charting of Dylan's move to embracing Christ".
-The song's Biblical language ("sacrifice, demon, forbidden fruit, paradise") employed by Dylan is noted by Michael Gilmour, who believes that the track prefigures the religious focus of Dylan's next albums.
-Gilmour observes that the opening line of the song refers to a "long-distance train" and how Dylan's next album was entitled Slow Train Coming.
+Gray considered that the album Street-Legal was "surely a charting of Dylan's move to embracing Christ".
+The song's Biblical language ("sacrifice, demon, forbidden fruit, paradise") employed by Dylan was discussed by Biblical literature scholar Michael Gilmour, who argued that the track prefigured the religious focus of Dylan's next albums.
+Gilmour observed that the opening line of the song refers to a "long-distance train" and how Dylan's next album was entitled Slow Train Coming.
 R. Clifton Spargo and Anne Ream do not regard Street-Legal as an album with a Christian focus, though believe similarly to Gilmour that it was a "harbinger of things to come."
-Heylin, and Phillippe Margotin and Jean-Michel Guesdon, speculate that the references in the lyrics "I left town at dawn, with Marcel and St. John / Strong men belittled by doubt" are to St. John the Divine and Christian existentialist Gabriel Marcel.
+Heylin, and authors Phillippe Margotin and Jean-Michel Guesdon, speculated that the references in the lyrics "I left town at dawn, with Marcel and St. John / Strong men belittled by doubt" are to St. John the Divine and Christian existentialist Gabriel Marcel.

-Nogowski calls the track "a sharply drawn, dramatic summation of all [Dylan] was going through at the time ...
+Nogowski called the track "a sharply drawn, dramatic summation of all [Dylan] was going through at the time ...
 He was a troubled man, and he sounds like one here".
-Stephen Scobie also believes that the song has an autobiographical element, and may refer to Dylan's divorce settlement in the line, "Your partners in crime hit me up for nickels and dimes".
-Michael L. Perlin takes the phrase "the law looks the other way" from the song to be "an example of what Dylan sees as the legal process' disinterest in truth".
+The poet Stephen Scobie also felt that the song has an autobiographical element, and may refer to Dylan's divorce settlement in the line, "Your partners in crime hit me up for nickels and dimes".
+Law scholar Michael L. Perlin took the phrase "the law looks the other way" from the song to be "an example of what Dylan sees as the legal process' disinterest in truth".